How to set product initiatives?

 Strategic roadmap view in Aha!
 Roadmaps

 You will likely want to create different roadmap views for different audiences.
-Aha!
-Roadmaps lets you enter goals, initiatives, and other product data once and choose from a variety of templates to quickly build different views.
+Enter goals, initiatives, and other product data once and choose from a variety of templates to quickly build different views.
 Show off your plans and demonstrate how you are delivering against the initiatives you have invested in.
-Try Aha!
-Roadmaps for free for 30 days.